c5f/typescript-graphs/README.md

 Compiling
 ---------

-After installing dependencies, the `watch` script will run the `tsc` compiler on source file changes before executing the `test` script.
+After installing dependencies, the `watch` npm script will watch for changes and run the `tsc` compiler on source file changes before executing the `test` npm script.
 See package.json and tsconfig.json for more information, as well as the npm and TypeScript documentation to explain the structure of each.

-[ArcicTypeScript][ats] is an IDE-grade Sublime Text 3 integration for TypeScript projects.
+[ArcticTypescript][ats] is an IDE-grade Sublime Text 3 integration for TypeScript projects.

 Resources
 ---------